Nouvelle-Lune/git-commit-genie/resources/agentRules/baseRules.md

 Follow these steps to generate the commit message:

-1. Analyze the provided git diff(s) and the workspace files tree to understand the changes.
+1. Analyze the provided git diff(s) and the repository-analysis to understand the changes.

+   Repository analysis context:
+   - If repository-analysis is provided as a structured object, use the following fields to understand project context:
+     * summary: high-level project description and architecture overview
+     * projectType: type of project (e.g., "Desktop Application with GUI", "Web API", "Library")
+     * technologies: array of key technologies and frameworks used
+     * insights: array of architectural patterns and design principles
+     * importantFiles: key files that indicate project structure and purpose
+   - If repository-analysis is provided as a simple string, treat it as general project context
+   - Use this context to choose more appropriate commit types, scopes, and terminology that match the project's domain and architecture

 2. User template precedence (applies in all modes): If "user-template" is provided and contains meaningful guidance, you MUST strictly align body structure, section ordering, bullet style, tone/lexicon, and required footers with the template.
 Do not invent extra sections or change ordering beyond what the template specifies.
 If the template conflicts with Conventional Commit rules, the header and structural separation rules take precedence; otherwise the template takes precedence.
 If the template is empty, incoherent, or contradicts itself, fall back to defaults but keep any unambiguous parts (e.g., required footers or tone).